 Steward is working as second-team, weak-side linebacker this spring.

-“It’s the first time I feel 100 percent,” he said.
-“I think my (explosiveness) is back.
-I just have to play more aggressively.”
+“It’s the first time I feel 100 percent,” Steward said.
+“I think my (explosiveness) is back I just have to play more aggressively.”

-There is the physical recovery from knee injuries — Steward was able to run a 4.6-second 40-yard dash last season — but there is also the mental aspect.
-It is the psychological aspect of recovery, and the missed practice reps, which Steward said has most slowed him.
+There is the physical recovery from knee injuries, Steward was able to run a 4.6-second 40-yard dash last season, but there is also the mental aspect.
+It is the psychological aspect of recovery, and the missed practice reps missed, which Steward said has most slowed him.

 “It’s kind of mental,” Steward said.
 “I don’t know the defense as well as I should.
 I have to keep working in the film room.”

 Anthony has not had injury issues at Clemson.
-He’s struggled to absorb defenses, having to learn Kevin Steele’s scheme as a freshman, then Brent Venables’ scheme last spring.
+He’s struggled to absorb defenses, having to learn Kevin Steele’s scheme as a freshman, and Brent Venables’ scheme last spring.